Moovly/iframe-post-messages/README.md

 }): void
 ```

-- target: iframe,
+- `target`: iframe,
-- eventName: string, is used to identify the specific event
+- `eventName`: string, is used to identify the specific event
-- data: Almost any data type, see [this article](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) for a complete list
+- `data`: Almost any data type, see [this article](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) for a complete list
-- targetOrigin: See [this article](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#Syntax) for more information about this parameter
+- `targetOrigin`: See [this article](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#Syntax) for more information about this parameter

 ### on
 ```js